nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Editing a person: `edit`

 **What it does:**<br>
-Edits an existing person in PayMeLah.<br>
+This command edits an existing person in PayMeLah.

-You can use this command to edit information about people you have already added in PayMeLah, in case some of their particulars such as their phone number or Telegram handle have changed.
+**When to use:**<br>
+When a person’s particulars in PayMeLah have changed (e.g. phone number or Telegram handle), you can use this command to edit them!

 **Format:**<br>
 `edit <index> [n/<name>] [p/<phone number>] [tele/<telegram>] [a/<address>] [t/<tag>]…`

 **Additional information:**<br>
 * Edits the person at the specified `<index>`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …
+The index refers to the person index shown in the displayed person list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* Cannot be used to modify a person's debts

 **Examples:**<br>
 *  `edit 1 p/91234567 tele/johndoe` will edit the phone number and Telegram handle of the 1st person to be `91234567` and `@johndoe` respectively.